The PR BlogDigital PRContent & InboundThe Content Themes PR Strategy: Focused Birds Gets Worms

 The “One Thing Only” Challenge

-I’ve helped clients structure their content marketing into content themes — and I’ve been very proud of the results.
+I’ve helped clients structure their content marketing into themes, and I’m very proud of the results.

-Many brands expect it to be challenging to speak about “only one thing” at a time.
+Many brands expect speaking about “only one thing” at a time to be challenging.

-While posting a tweet is easy, you must stick to your message for extended periods.
-So, how do you talk about “one thing” for a more extended period?
+While posting a tweet is easy, you must stick to your message for an extended period.
+So, how do you talk about “one thing” for a longer period?

 To come up with good ideas, it’s helpful to brainstorm.